 The Noble Law – Employment Attorneys

 Our employment law firm provides representation in defending and representing employees who have experienced workplace discrimination or harassment, including gender-based discrimination.
 Along with representing clients in the area of workplace discrimination, we also provide legal counsel to clients with executive compensation disputes, retaliation & whistleblower cases, and pay, overtime, & leave cases.
-We have offices in both North Carolina and New York City.
+We have offices in North Carolina and South Carolina.